Infrared heating in poorly insulated homes – does it really work?

 A traditional central heating system attempts to heat the entire air mass.
 Warm air rises and can easily escape through cracks and windows.
 Infrared works differently.
 This heat penetrates walls, floors, furniture, and the body.
 This maintains the perceived temperature high even at lower air temperatures.
 This makes infrared particularly suitable in situations where convective heat is lost, such as in 1930s homes, sheds, or attics.

 Well-insulated homes often require fifty to seventy watts per square meter.
 For older homes, we usually recommend eighty to one hundred watts per square meter.
-This keeps the radiant heat strong and consistent.
-A living room of twenty to thirty square meters often requires a model in the 1000-watt or 1500-watt infrared panel infrared panel for the desk is effective and targeted.
+This ensures the radiant heat remains powerful and constant.
+A living room of twenty to thirty square meters often calls for a model in the 1000-watt or 1500-watt infrared panelworks desk infrared panel effectively and precisely.

-The panel's position plays a significant role in its efficiency.
+The position of the panel plays a major role in efficiency.
 The ceiling is often the most efficient location because the radiation fills the room broadly and evenly.
-You can find inspiration here for infrared ceiling panels wall-mounted infrared panel works infrared bathroom heating category .
+You can find inspiration for ceiling infrared panels.
+In seating areas or bedrooms, a wall-mounted infrared panel category infrared bathroom heating.

 In an older home, zone heating and smart control achieve the best efficiency.
 This means you only heat where you're actually present.
 A thermostat from the infrared panel , or smart control via infrared panels with Wi-Fi and an app, prevents unnecessary energy consumption.
 Dimmable models, such as infrared panels with a dimmer, also offer complete control over the intensity.

 Warmteshop has been managing projects in the Netherlands and Belgium since 2006.
-Many customers in older homes initially choose a single room and then expand once they've experienced the comfort.
-Thanks to three warehouses and over five thousand panels in stock, we deliver quickly throughout the Benelux.
-You can find reviews of Warmteshop on Trustprofile .
+Many customers with older homes initially opt for a single room and then expand once they have experienced the comfort.
+Thanks to three warehouses and more than five thousand panels in stock, we deliver quickly within the Benelux.
+You can find reviews via Trustprofile Warmteshop reviews.

-Yes, infrared heating works perfectly in poorly insulated homes, provided the correct power and placement are chosen.
-Targeted zone heating, intelligent use of thermostats and personalized settings, creates a comfortable, energy-efficient solution without major renovations.
-Explore the full range of infrared panels or visit a showroom for personalized advice and a customized heating plan.
+Yes, infrared heating works excellently in poorly insulated homes, provided the correct power output and placement are chosen.
+With targeted zone heating, smart use of thermostats, and personal adjustments, a comfortable, energy-efficient solution is created without major renovations.
+Explore the full range via infrared panels or visit a showroom for personal advice and a tailored heating plan.